-16.1.29.
+16.1.31.
 Logon banner

 A logon banner for a system serves to remind system users of their responsibilities when using the system.
+It may also be described as a "Splash Screen" or "User Consent Screen".

-16.1.29.C.01.
-Control: System Classification(s): All Classifications; Compliance: SHOULD
+16.1.31.C.01.
+Control System Classification(s): All Classifications; Compliance: SHOULD [CID:1899]